 |www.councilforeconed.org||Council for Economic Education (official)||@council4econed|

-CEE is the leading organization in the United States that focuses on the economic and financial education of students from kindergarten through high school—and we have been doing so for 65 years.
+CEE is the leading organization in the United States that focuses on the economic and financial education of students from kindergarten through high school—and we have been doing so for over 65 years.
 CEE delivers the fourth “R”—a real-world understanding of how to build fruitful lives—to America’s young people.
 Our goal is to reach and teach every child to create a more informed citizenry capable of making better decisions as savers, investors, borrowers, voters and participants in the global economy.
 We do this by educating the educators: providing the curriculum tools, the pedagogical support, and the community of peers that instruct, inspire and guide.

 Pathway to Financial Success, created by Discover®, awards grants to bring financial education into high school classrooms, so kids can learn to make smart financial decisions and achieve their goals.
 We also offer resources to teach personal finance to grades K–12.